kamrankhan-magento/xDebug-Install-Test/README.md

 ## Where to start

 1. Start with http://xdebug.org/wizard.php
+2. try to enable most of xdebug.settings , turn off later if they are not needed

+   like
+   xdebug.profiler_enable = 1
+   xdebug.profiler_enable_trigger = 1
+   xdebug.extended_info = 1
+   xdebug.remote_enable = on
+   xdebug.show_local_vars = 1
-2. go to checks/first_check.php
+3. go to checks/first_check.php
-3. check files as they are needed
+4. check files as they are needed

 A common line start can be
 ```